AdamNaghs/shell/README.md

 I also recently added support for programs in the system path.

-The commands and programms are all internally stored in an array.
+The commands and programs are all internally stored in an array.

 The internal commands call a command from the builtins.c file.
 The external commands call a fascade command from cmd.c which is basically equavilent to using osys which captures the output of the command you called outside of the shell and returns it for viewing.